 United States of America

 FOC Members are countries committed to protecting and promoting online freedoms domestically and abroad.
-FOC members agree to work together through joint FOC activities and to adhere to existing FOC commitments as stated in the Coalition’s Founding Declaration; the Nairobi Terms of Reference and the Tallinn Agenda.
+FOC members agree to work together through joint FOC activities and to adhere to existing FOC commitments as stated in the Coalition’s Founding Declaration; the Stockholm Terms of Reference and the Tallinn Agenda.